Investing Lessons From a Millionaire Dairy Farmer

-Several years ago, I was sitting in the office of a local trust officer at a major national bank.
+Several years ago I was sitting in the office of a local trust officer at a major national bank.
 We were discussing investor psychology and client relationships.
-The gentleman with whom I was conversing talked about the different types of people he had encountered in his career and found that the most successful were typified by his richest client, a retired dairy farmer.
+The banker with whom I was conversing talked about the different types of people he had encountered in his career, and told me that he found the most successful investors were typified by his richest client, a retired dairy farmer.

 This dairy farmer was 80 or 90 years old.

-All throughout his life, he had used the trust agents at the bank and took a portion of his farm's cash flow to invest in stocks of high quality companies including blue chip stocks.
+Throughout his life, he had used the trust agents at the bank and took a portion of his farm's cash flow to invest in stocks of high-quality companies, including bluechip stocks.
 He then held onto these shares for decades, reinvesting the dividends and showing up a few times a year to make additional purchases.
 Approximately 30 or 40 years ago, he sold a business related to his dairy farm and came in with a substantial sum of cash.
 He had specific instructions for how he wanted it invested, including the fact he now wished to live on part of the passive income generated by his stock and bond holdings.

-What Investing Lessons Can We Learn from Our Millionaire Dairy Farmer?
+What Can We Learn From Our Millionaire Dairy Farmer?

-What investing lessons can we learn from the dairy farmer?
+What investing lessons can we glean from this humble, but successful investor?

 - Choose your investments wisely.
 It is just as important to avoid a bad deal as it is to find a good deal.

-- Don't have a lot of turnover in your portfolio so you can keep frictional expenses such as stock broker commissions, market maker spreads, bond spreads, and capital gains taxes to a minimum.
-Own good businesses for the long-term, don't rent stocks.
+- Don't have a lot of turnover in your portfolio.
+This will keep frictional expenses such as stockbroker commissions, market maker spreads, bond spreads, and capital gains taxes to a minimum.
+Own good businesses for the long-term; don't rent stocks.

 - Think independently and don't follow the crowd.
 Educate yourself enough to know when to make a decision that goes against the advisers in your life so that you never do anything with which you aren't comfortable.
 This can help you avoid buying into the hype of the latest investing fad or speculative bubble.
-Ultimately you have to be responsible for your own losses and protecting your money is your responsibility.
+Ultimately, you have to be responsible for your own losses.
+Protecting your money is your responsibility.

-- Don't worry about keeping up with the Joneses, but instead use your money as a tool to provide comfort, security, and financial independence for your family.
-Avoid credit card debt and other forms of consumer debt, paying in cash whenever possible.
+- Don't worry about keeping up with the Joneses.
+Instead use your money as a tool to provide comfort, security, and financial independence for your family.
+Avoid credit card debt and other forms of consumer debt, paying in cash for items whenever possible.